 Research is showing that a different approach to these traditional strengthening programs are required to improve the control and efficiency of the way our deeper core muscles function to stabilise our spine, shoulder and pelvic girdles.
 The Clinical Pilates repertoire is research based and is focused on improving the quality and control of movements rather than retraining strength and power.
 Unlike Joseph Pilates who discouraged mindless exercise this is the essence of what we try to achieve with Clinical Pilates.
 As your core muscle control improves the exercises should become mindless and automatic just like any other motor skill you acquire with practice and improved co-ordination.

 The equipment provides an effective way of challenging the efficiency with which the core muscles work, thus enabling them to learn how to improve their control.
 The equipment allows this process to happen dynamically and this is important because it is more functional and essentially when we need the stability the most.

-For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial 1 hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
+For those patients who do not require traditional physiotherapy treatment but would like a specifically tailored Pilates program we offer an initial half hour assessment to identify any underlying problems and determine the most appropriate and effective intervention regime.
 As appropriate, our clients begin with a few 1-1 sessions.
 Some may continue to work on a 1-1 basis and others may then choose to move onto a closely supervised group session.